What is Self-Love in Islam?

 “If you did not sin, God would replace you with people who would sin, and they would seek forgiveness from God, and God would forgive them.” – Prophet Muhammad (pbuh)

-Supressing or holding on to feelings of guilt, regret, embarrassment and shame, is only going to keep you stuck in cycles of negative behaviour, self-sabotage, and result in persistent feelings of low self-esteem, depression and anxiety.
+Suppressing or holding on to feelings of guilt, regret, embarrassment and shame, is only going to keep you stuck in cycles of negative behaviour and self-sabotage.
+This is what results in persistent feelings of low self-esteem, depression and anxiety.

 Exercise: Forgive and let go – out loud!